devarshishimpi/DVS-Calculator-Windows-App/README.md

 ## Installation

-Install DVS Calculator using any of these 3 ways
+Install DVS Calculator using any of these 3 ways:

 ![Border](images/border.png)